TWO TURTLEDOVES;

 TWO TURTLEDOVES: A PICTURE OF SECOND ORDER COVENANT BETWEEN GOD AND MAN.

 THE ENTRY QUALIFICATIONS FOR THOSE COMING INTO THE MILLENNIUM OF MESSIAH.If not, then might the coming Millennium of Messiah be all about providing for those masses of mankind who are still lost and yet who are truly penitent?
-At the Sheep-Goat Judgement He will bless those that mourn.
+At the Sheep-Goat Judgment He will bless those that mourn.
 They will be given opportunity to come to know the Messiah in the peaceful context of His coming Kingdom on earth.

 Shepherds tell us that sheep will only drink from still waters.
 They will not drink from a raging river.
 At the end of this age there will be much political and religious turmoil.
 Many will have longed to know God but never had the chance.
 They have not had the chance to drink from the waters of life.
 Will they ever be given that opportunity?
 Will they be led by Messiah into green pastures?
 Will they be and spiritually fed by the still waters in the beauty of His restored earth?
 Or are these people who mourn at the sixth seal all to be damned for ever along with the wicked?